bloxberg-org/cert-deployer/README.md

 the setups of an Ethereum wallet (the wallet has to be registered in the Ethereum chain that being intended to be used later) and an according ENS domain.

-Our recommended tool for creating and managing the wallet is [Metamask](https://metamask.io) which is, used as its chrome extension, an at least very viable option for an efficient ENS name registration using the [web application](https://app.ens.domains/).
-Please make sure that your wallet has access to a sufficient amount of ether any time.
+Our recommended tool for creating and managing the wallet is [Metamask](https://metamask.io).

 ### Configuring cert-deployer